hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 [22:07:19](#FHX1ytghPGfWqgoHCj393K9pZxpxIPKjL3vpKqb5PcA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 > Sorry, my note on Boris' idea was for finding the root.
 Mixing up chat. :^\

-No problem, I can parse it Ì†ΩÌ∏â I probably should reply in a thread but I still can't get used to them.
+No problem, I can parse it üòâ I probably should reply in a thread but I still can't get used to them.

 [22:07:26](#yzosLDdzmv2mBeGTBKZitfpJ7sgMqWciYFAybGMBjGE) <greggirwin (Gregg Irwin)>:
 That's fine.
 Please add it to docs, wrapped in a func called `find-element` as @dander proposed, unless a better name comes up.